compujuckel/assettoserver-docs/docs/thebeginnersguide.md

 #### Example #1 {#example-one}

 Now, I want you to look at the log in the image below and try to read the log until you find something that might give you a idea about what is causing the server to crash.

 ![](./assets/guide/25.png)

-At first this might seem like a lot of scary text and that doesn't really change we narrow it down the the `[FTL]` message.
+At first this might seem like a lot of scary text and that doesn't really change even if we narrow it down the the `[FTL]` message.
 But if we actually try and read a few lines we can spot something we should be able to understand:

 ![](./assets/guide/26.png)

 This line tells us everything we need to know, so we can ignore the rest of the message.

 `No ai folder found.
 Please put at least one AI spline fast_lane.ai(p) into \content\tracks\csp\shuto_revival_project_beta\ai\`